sleepymalc/VSCode-LaTeX-Inkscape/README.md

    > There is an unofficial API for Grammarly, and the plugin can be found [here](https://marketplace.visualstudio.com/items?itemName=znck.grammarly).
 Though it's quite slow...

-Here is a quick demo for how it works when typing:
+Here is a quick demo of how it works when typing:

 <p align="center">
 	<img src="./demo/gifs/spell.gif"/>